nader-dev-web/ATHAN-TIME-/README.md

-# ATHAN-TIME
+# WEATHER API
-build a one page web site for prayer time using API first time , with replacing vanilla css with tailwind .
+build a one page web site for current weather using API first time , replacing vanilla css with tailwind .

 technologies : html , css(tailwind) , javascript